 It is vitally important to write a French will if you live in France.
 French inheritance rules are relatively complex.
 Understanding how they work and what can be done to mitigate tax requires the input of various professional parties.

-When someone dies without a will, the deceased’s estate is distributed according to ‘intestate’ rules.
+When someone dies without a will, the estate of the deceased is distributed in accordance with the rules of intestacy .
 In France, this means that the proceeds of the estate would be distributed in compliance with French succession law, irrespective of any personal wishes.

 The French will and forced heirship

 The separation of assets is linked to the relationship between the deceased and his/her heirs.
 France practices a system of ‘forced heirship’, wherein there can be no deviation from the rules in terms of how much can be passed on and to whom.